Guide to CGT rules for UK expat property owners

 How do I report the gain and when is the tax payable?

-From that date, CGT incurred following the disposal of a residential property will have to be paid within 30 days of the completion date in all cases.
+Any CGT incurred following the disposal of the property will have to be paid within the same 60-day period.

 Failure to pay on time will result in HMRC imposing interest and potential penalties.